Aerospace Studies

 AES 312.
 Leading People and Effective Communication II.
 3 credits.
 SP

 AES 411.
-National Security and Commissioning Preparation I. 3 credits.
+National Security and Preparation for Active-Duty I. 3 credits.
 FA

-National Security and Commissioning Preparation I is designed for college seniors and gives them the foundation to understand their role as Air or Space Force officers and how they are directly tied to our National Security Strategy.
+National Security and Preparation for Active-Duty is designed for college seniors and provides them the foundation to understand their role as military officers and how they are directly tied to our National Security.
 It is an overview of the complex social and political issues facing the military profession and requires a measure of sophistication commensurate with the senior college level.
-The topics covered will include Civilian Control of the Military, National Security Strategy, the Department of Defense, Joint Operations, Unified Combatant Commands, How the Department of the Air Force Deploys as well as the Law of War to name a few.
-Leadership Laboratory (AES 001) is mandatory for Air Force ROTC cadets and complements this course by providing advanced leadership experiences in a hands-on, supervised environment.
 Note: This course is offered in partnership with the University of Nebraska-Omaha.

 AES 412.
-National Security and Commissioning Preparation II.
+National Security and Preparation for Active-Duty II.
 3 credits.
 SP